DmitryShikov/LightSpeedTask/README.md

-# Deep Copy Utils
+# Deep Copy Utility

-This is my custom implementation of a deep copy Utils.
+This is my custom implementation of a deep copy utility.

 It performs a full deep copy of: